zenorocha/wedocs/data/js/configuring-data.md

 The api JSON files are located at the same path of the `./container.json` and are used following the ordering filesystem.

-By the default, if you don't add any api.json file all the collections are going to be exposed.

 <!-- </article> -->

 <!-- <article id="json-attributes"> -->